eXascaleInfolab/PyExPool/README.md

 		CONTEXT OF THE CALLER (main process) with the single argument, the task.
 Default: None
 		ATTENTION: must be lightweight
 	params  - additional parameters to be used in callbacks
-	task: Task  - optional supertask
+	task: Task  - optional owner supertask
 	latency: float  - lock timeout in seconds: None means infinite, <= 0 means non-bocking, > 0 is the actual timeout stdout  - None or file name or PIPE for the buffered output to be APPENDED stderr  - None or file name or PIPE or STDOUT for the unbuffered error output to be APPENDED
 		ATTENTION: PIPE is a buffer in RAM, so do not use it if the output data is huge or unlimited

-	Internal attributes, initialized automatically on execution:
+	Automatically initialized and updated properties:
 	tstart  - start time is filled automatically on the execution start (before onstart).
 Default: None tstop  - termination / completion time after ondone.
 	numadded: uint  - the number of direct added subtasks
-	numdone: uint  - the number of completed DIRECT subtasks (each subtask may conatin multiple jobs or subsubtasks)
+	numdone: uint  - the number of completed DIRECT subtasks (each subtask may contain multiple jobs or subsubtasks)
 	numterm: uint  - the number of terminated direct subtask
 	"""
 ```